-In the next subsection we describe some steps of the proposed approach which presented in figure 3, 4.
+In the next subsection we describe some steps of the proposed approach which presented in figure 3, 4. i.

-i.
-Generate initial rule-base
+5 Generate initial rule-base

 There are different method for generate initial rule-base.
 One of the methods is that we assigned one of the symbols in figure 1 randomly.
-One method is that we increase probability of don't care fuzzy term.
+One method is that we increase probability of don?t care fuzzy term.
 One innovative method is that we generate fuzzy if-then rules directly using training set.
-First, compatible fuzzy if-then rule is created; then antecedent part of some rules is replaced with don't care term.
+First, compatible fuzzy if-then rule is created; then antecedent part of some rules is replaced with don?t care term.

 The proposed evolutionary fuzzy system (EFS) is considered for each of the classes of the classification problem separately.
 One of the important benefits of this separation is that the learning system can focus on each of the classes of the classification problem.
 According to this fact, the mentioned random pattern is extracted according to the patterns of the training dataset, which their consequent class is the same as the class that the algorithm works on.
-Next, for this random pattern, we determine the most compatible combination of antecedent fuzzy sets using only the five linguistic values (Figure.
-1).
-The compatibility of antecedent fuzzy rules with the random pattern is calculated by equation (1).
+Next, for this random pattern, we determine the most compatible combination of antecedent fuzzy sets using only the five linguistic (1) Where (.) is the membership function of Aji.
+After generating each fuzzy if-then rule, the consequent class of this rule is determined according to (2).